 To get more information about SNAP in Massachusetts, visit Project Bread’s website.

-- If you are denied SNAP benefits because of your school status, contact Legal Services nearest you.
+- If you are DTA denys you SNAP because of your school status, contact the legal services program nearest you.

 Nina is 23 years and lives with her disabled mom.
 She is a full-time student at a local private college.
 Nina has financial aid that includes 10 hours a week of work study, and sometimes she works odd jobs off campus.
 She buys and prepares most of her food separately from her mom.